tgoodbody/tgoodbody/README.md

 ### Hello 🙂

-My name is Tristan and I'm currently a Forest Carbon and Remote Sensing Scientist at Renoster.
+My name is Tristan and I'm currently a Senior Forest Carbon Geospatial Scientist at Carbon Direct.
 I was previously a post-doc at the Integrated Remote Sensing Studio at the University of British Columbia.

 I'm an Rstats enthusiast learning ( & hoping 🙏) that the products I make are useful!
 My research focuses on enhancing forest inventories using remote sensing data.